-The radiologist will use CT scanner to decide on the most suitable point for inserting the injection needle.
-It is very important to keep still during the procedure.

-Your skin will be then anaesthetised and the injection needle inserted into the precise area.
+The radiologist will use the CT scanner to decide on the most suitable point for inserting the biopsy needle.
+It is important you stay as still as possible during your procedure.
+Your skin will be then anaesthetised and the biopsy needle inserted into the abnormal tissue.

-Most injections do not hurt.
+Most biopsies do not hurt.
 The local anaesthetic used to anesthetise the skin will sting to start with, but this will soon pass as the skin and deeper tissues become numb.
 You may be aware of a pressure sensation as the needle passes into the deeper tissues but this is usually well tolerated.